ssmam/CipherStego/README.md

 CryptoStego Transit is a Python-based GUI application that enables **secure file transfer** by combining **AES-256-GCM encryption** with **steganography** using Image, Text, Audio, or Video files as cover media.

-This tool is intended for **educational and cybersecurity project use**.

 ---

 ## System Requirements